Meta descriptions are almost invisible.

 8. Include Action-Based Keywords

 Action words are always a good idea, both for meta descriptions and for attracting general conversions.
 When people see action words like “learn,” “start,” or even “take action,” they are subconsciously prompted to take some sort of action.
 In this case, that means they’re more likely to click through.
-However, don’t include the word “click” in a command in your description—asking for clicks directly is a sure way to get penalized.
+However, don’t include the word “click” in a command in your meta description—asking for clicks directly is a sure way to get penalized.

 9. Prioritize Solutions

 Let the titles of your pages sell the problem you’re trying to solve.
 If someone searches for a specific question or problem, your title will make your article more likely to show up.
-On the other hand, your description should be focused more on the solution to a problem.
+On the other hand, your meta description should be focused more on the solution to a problem.
 It’s a way of showing the audience that you know what you’re talking about, and that your article has real weight.

 10. Optimize Every Page on Your Site